adamzuyang/plextech-forge-onboarding/README.md

 });
 ```

 Note that the `route` object makes it so that our application works with any site.
-As a little quirk of Atlassian's API, if you want to access your data at your site, you'd have to prepend the API route with your site's domain (i.e., you've have to provide `https://your-domain.atlassian.net/rest/api/3/events` as your URL).
+As a little quirk of Atlassian's API, if you want to access the REST API at your site, you'd have to prepend the API route with your site's domain (i.e., you've have to provide `https://your-domain.atlassian.net/rest/api/3/events` as your URL).
 The `route` object dynamically changes the domain based on which site it is running on.

 Also note that you can make a request either using `asApp` or `asUser`.
 If you make a request using `asApp`, your request will be made with the same permissions provided to it in the `manifest.yml` file.
 If you make a request using `asUser` on the other hand, your request will be made with the same permissions that the user has.
 For this tutorial, please use `asApp`.

 Now, take a look at Jira's documentation for creating a new issue with the REST API: https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/#api-rest-api-3-issue-post

 Read through the "Create issue" section carefully.
 If you take a look at the example with Forge, you'll notice that the request payload in `bodyData` is quite large.
-For the purpose of this onboarding project, you will not have to provide that much data, but you will have to provide the parameter , `bodyData["fields"]["project"]` so Jira knows which project to send the issue to, as well as the parameters `bodyData["fields"]["issuetype"]`, `bodyData["fields"]["summary"]`, and `bodyData["fields"]["description"]` to actually construct the issue.
-For this project, please make the issue that you send to Jira is of type "Task".
+For the purpose of this onboarding project, you will not have to provide that much data, but you will have to provide the parameter, `bodyData["fields"]["project"]` so Jira knows which project to send the issue to, as well as the parameters `bodyData["fields"]["issuetype"]`, `bodyData["fields"]["summary"]`, and `bodyData["fields"]["description"]` to actually construct the issue.
+For this project, please make sure the issue that you send to Jira is of type "Task".

-Once you are done writing your code, run `forge deploy` to deploy your changes.
+Once you are done writing your code, ensure all your Node modules are properly installed by running `npm install`.
+Then, run `forge deploy` to deploy your changes.
 If everything works properly, after submitting your form, you should see a new issue appear in Jira.

 To test your app, try giving your form a variety of inputs, including inputs with multiple lines for your "Description" field.